Bhumbra/CLAS/README.md

 	FT (default 1.): is the coefficient multiplied by NT to specify the maximum number of threads used.
 	For example, if NT = 0, and FT = 0.25, then this means CLAS will use a maximum of 25% of all threads detectable at runtime.

 USAGE OF PRODUCT FUNCTIONS FOR VECTOR ARRAYS
 --------------------------------------------

-Presently, template code and SSE4 assembler has been writtein for three types of multiplications using the following three functions:
+Presently, template code and SSE4 assembler has been written for three types of multiplications using the following three functions:

 	void clas::ewise_product_double(double* Out, double* In0, double* In1,